Don't Let Your Waste Go To Waste

 Inculcating entrepreneurship skills in our community for the Project, and providing a source of sustainable livelihood.

 Project JanBhoomi, in collaboration with IARI, was able to successfully market its first batch of compost.
-With two new permanent pit locations, JanBhoomi started the process of reaching new heights.
+Setting up pits in areas like Vasant Kunj and Pitampura, JanBhoomi started the process of reaching new heights.

-In October 2018, Enactus KMC collaborated with the Government of Haryana to create direct impact at the root level.
-The team visited multiple villages in Palwal, Haryana and convinced the farmers of Haryana to switch from chemical fertilizers to organic compost.
+In October 2018, Enactus KMC collaborated with the Government of Haryana to create a direct impact at the root level.
+The team visited multiple villages in Palwal, Haryana, and convinced the farmers to switch from chemical fertilizers to organic compost.

-Waste management will help reduce the burden on municipalities for waste disposal, thereby leading to fewer disasters which are now widely common in overburdened landfills.
+Waste management will help reduce the burden on municipalities for waste disposal in overburdened landfills.
+Our Gardening Toolkit would also advocate an organic way of life and increase environmental consciousness.

-Aforementioned points of reducing land degradation and eutrophication help contribute towards a greener a cleaner future for all.
+Aforementioned points of reducing land degradation and eutrophication help contribute towards a greener and cleaner future for all, and would also reduce flower waste that pollutes the water bodies in urban areas.

-Project JanBhoomi, from its collaboration with the Government of Haryana, was able to save the farmers of Haryana a huge amount of money, by providing the better alternative of organic compost.
+Project JanBhoomi, through its collaboration with the Government of Haryana, was able to save the farmers of Haryana a huge amount of money by providing the better alternative of organic compost.

-Land covers 29% of the Earth.
-The vision of this Project is to ensure that the fertility of the available land should be maximized to make the most of this limited resource and maximize productivity.
+The land covers 29% of the Earth.
+The vision of this project is to ensure that the fertility of the available land should be maximized to make the most of this limited resource and maximize productivity.
 Using waste in a constructive manner will also be a major aim of this Project.
-The most important aim, however, will be to ensure financial dependence or the community which will run this Project.
+The most important aim, however, is to ensure financial independence of the community associated with us in this Project.

 GET IN TOUCH

-To contact us regarding for feedback or anything else, click here.
+To contact us regarding feedback or anything else, click here.